 Color Hunt: A site that offers a curated collection of color schemes for any purpose.
 “By creating smart and simple compositions of several tones, we provide beautiful palletes of colors that work together.”

-• COLOURLovers: 300,000-plus designers and color-minded folks share color palettes on this site constantly, so there’s always fresh inspiration at the ready.
-Bookmark the site or download their free Adobe AIR application, COLOURLovers Desktop Color Finder.
+COLOURLovers: 300,000-plus designers and color-minded folks share color palettes on this site constantly, so there’s always fresh inspiration at the ready.
+Bookmark this as one of the best color sites or download the free Adobe AIR application, COLOURLovers Desktop Color Finder.
 And while you’re it at it, COLOURLovers Blog reports on color trends and quirky color finds, with related palettes for each post.

-• Adobe Kuler: create, save and fine-tune your color palette using Adobe Kuler’s online tool.
+• Adobe Color CC: create, save and fine-tune your color palette using Adobe Kuler’s online tool.
 Nice extra: in addition to creating free-form palettes, you can also nudge them to conform to specific rules – like complementary colors, monochromatic or triads straddling the color wheel.
 Then share and browse palettes with thousands of other designers.
-Try Kuler’s Adobe Air application, too.

 Extract a color palette from a URL or image

 Tin Eye Labs – Color Extraction: Upload an image, paste an image URL or use drag and drop to extract the colors from your image.
 The engine will display a color palette for all the colors identified in your image.
 Color extraction works for JPEGs, PNGs, and GIFs.